 Commitment to Community

-Our new campus will host local gatherings, provide space for a variety of educational vendors, such as summer camps and after-school programs, city-wide opportunities for learning and dialogue, and special occasions to celebrate or commemorate occasions as part of the broader Jewish community.
+Our new campus can host local gatherings, provide space for a variety of educational vendors, city-wide opportunities for learning and dialogue, and special occasions to celebrate or commemorate occasions as part of the broader Jewish community.
+Please contact our Director of Operations, Wendy Kline, if you would like to hold a meeting and/or event at our new campus.